margro2000/Snap-N-Snack/README.md

 From studying the nutrition intake of countries around the world and their respective COVID-19 stats (affected, deaths, recoveries) we hope to predict from a person&#39;s diet whether they have covid/chances of getting covid.
 Our team is aware that nutrition is not the only feature which affects the chances of getting or fighting COVID-19.
 We are hoping that on the larger scale, the other features are neutralized and averaged out.
 If our team finds evidence that they are not, we will manipulate our data and use some sort of Unsupervised Learning Technique to divide our data set into various clusters which will be analyzed separately.

+## Introduction and Background

+With Covid-19 posing a worldwide health risk and impacting so many people’s lives, it is essential to use every tool at our disposal to help fight against this disease.
+One likely important factor in immune response to the virus is nutritional status.
+In fact, increasing evidence is showing that poor nutritional profiles, and factors like obesity and lack of exercise are correlated with poorer outcomes when confronted with the virus (Belanger).
+This may be a contributor to poorer outcomes among minorities and lower-income populations with less access to nutritionally dense food.

+## Methods

 **Dataset 1 Exploration**

 COVID Healthy Diet dataset - [https://www.kaggle.com/mariaren/covid19-healthy-diet-dataset/notebooks?sortBy=hotness&amp;group=everyone&amp;pageSize=20&amp;datasetId=618335](https://www.kaggle.com/mariaren/covid19-healthy-diet-dataset/notebooks?sortBy=hotness&amp;group=everyone&amp;pageSize=20&amp;datasetId=618335)